jorsaland/pokerpy/README.md

 ### 0.2.2
 - Received feature updates from version *0.1.3*, including class attributes as properties, Powershell scripts, type validations in structures and managers, and their respective unit tests.
 - Some features were developed and updated, including more validations in structures, and their respective unit tests.
-They were included in version *0.3.1*.
+They were included in versions *0.3.1*, *0.3.2* and *0.4.0*.